 How to Aerate Your Lawn

-Learn how to give your grass a breath of fresh air with these tips on aerating lawns.
+Lawn aeration encourages deep roots, resulting in a healthy lawn.
+Learn how to give your grass a breath of fresh air with these aerating tips.

 If your lawn is showing a bit of wear and tear and water isn't penetrating through the surface, it could be time to aerate your lawn.

 Backyard soccer games, hundreds of laps run by the family dog, sweltering temps and that way-too-competitive father-son badminton tournament have likely left their mark: thinning grass and soil that feels brick-hard underfoot.
 Your lawn could use a breath of fresh air — literally.

 Aerating is the process of scooping or "coring" holes into your lawn so oxygen, water and nutrients can penetrate deeper into the soil.
 Aerating also can break up soil that's been compacted and hardened by heavy summer use.

 "When you aerate and get oxygen deeper into the soil you are encouraging deeper roots, which in turn will improve a grass's drought tolerance and durability," says Gary Peiffer, an agent with the DeKalb County Extension Office in Georgia.

 It's best to aerate when lawns are actively growing.
 Depending on your climate, here's the best time of the year to aerate:

 Cool-season grass, such as fescue, rye or bluegrass — August through October.